 How will my test be reported?

-Your test report will include one of three possible results for chromosomes 21, 18 and 13:
+Your test report will include one of two possible results for chromosomes 21, 18 and 13:

 How do I organise to have the Generation® test?